alexilyin1/FraudAnalyticsProjects/Project2/README.md

 ## Background
-The dataset for this fraud detection was a dataset
+The dataset for this fraud detection project was a dataset of real-world credit card transactions made in the year 2010.
+In total, 96,753 transactions were included with 9 columns.
+The final column identified whether or not the transaction was found to be fraudulent.
+Other columns included the transaction amount, geographic transaction identifiers such as State and Zip, as well as the transaction number.
+The goal of this fraud detection assignment is to build an optimal model for deployment as a real time fraud detection algorithm.
+This means, as transactions are happening in real time, a trained model should be able to detect fraudulent transactions and prevent them.

 ## The Plan